05.02.2026 07:40

 The fluctuations in gold and silver prices in global markets continue.
 Precious metals, which have experienced sharp increases due to rising geopolitical risks recently, have entered a rapid pullback process after reaching record levels.

-SHARP DROP AFTER SHARP RISE
+SHARP DECLINE AFTER SHARP RISE

 CURRENT PRICES